 Current Competition Details

 Submitted essays must present original research in metaethics.
-Essays should be between 7,500 and 12,000 words.
+Essays should be between 7,500 and 10,000 words, inclusive of notes and references.
 Since winning essays will appear in Oxford Studies in Metaethics, submissions must not be under review elsewhere.
-To be eligible for next year’s prize, submissions must be received, electronically, by March 1st 2016.
+To be eligible for next year’s prize, submissions must be received, electronically, by March 1st, 2017.
 Refereeing will be blind; authors should omit all remarks and references that might disclose their identities.
 When submitting the paper to the Editor, please include the paper title in the Subject line.
 Receipt of submissions will be acknowledged by e-mail.
-The winner will be determined by a committee of members of the Editorial Board of Oxford Studies in Metaethics and will be announced in early June 2016.
+The winner will be determined by a committee of members of the Editorial Board of Oxford Studies in Metaethics and will be announced in early June 2017.

 Inquiries should be directed to the Editor, Russ Shafer-Landau, at RussShaferLandau@gmail.com.